RMSCA/LAELIOA_us/docs/rules/channelrule.md

 6. No politics

+7. Please use English in public chat

-7. If you are permanently banned from the server, you will be removed from the discord server
+8. If you are permanently banned from the server, you will be removed from the discord server

-8. Be respectful to member and staff's decisions
+9. Be respectful to member and staff's decisions